manishrana7/icet-manish/doc/userguide/source/basic/run_monte_carlo.rst

    :start-after: # step 2

-On an Intel i7-950 CPU the set up of the calculator takes about 10 seconds, whereas the Monte Carlo simulation takes about 70 seconds for each data point.
+On an Intel i7-950 CPU the set up of the calculator takes about 10 seconds, whereas the Monte Carlo simulation takes about 0.2 seconds per MC trial step.

 Source code
 -----------